AnicetNgrt/llm-fullstack-template/README.md

 - Authentication
 - Onboarding page for new users
 - Compartimented and persisted user sessions
-- Real-time chat with a state-based agent
+- Real-time chat with a state-machine like agent

 ## Screenshots